 Wrist fractures and hand fractures can occur when a victim's hand slams into the steering wheel, airbag, windshield, or car.
 All of the victim's hand and arm bones are vulnerable during a car accident.
 However, broken fingers, fractured knuckles, crushed hands, and fractured or broken wrists are among the most prevalent injuries in car accidents.Wrist and Hand Sprains

 As with any severe injury, medical treatment for wrist and hand injuries can be expensive.
 We recommend seeking a thorough medical examination and after being involved in a car accident.
 You may assume that your wrist or hand injury is not severe enough to warrant going to the emergency room.
-However, we have seen plenty of examples in which a victim is far more injured than they initially thought at the scene of the accident.
+However, we have seen plenty of examples in which a victim is actually far more injured than he or she thought at the scene of the accident.

 During the car accident’s shock, many victims do not realize the full extent of their pain.
 It can take hours or even days for your body to begin to feel the extent of your injuries.
 Treatment for hand and wrist injuries often requires extensive surgery and ongoing physical and occupational therapy.
-Some victims lose the ability to work in their chosen profession, making it even more difficult for them to pay their medical bills.Contact Us Today
+Some victims lose the ability to work in their chosen profession, making it even more difficult for them to pay their medical bills.Contact a Charlotte Region Car Accident Lawyer Today

 If you or your loved one experienced a wrist or hand injury in a car accident, you might be entitled to compensation.
 Under North Carolina law, negligent drivers are liable for the injuries they cause.
-Contact the personal injury attorneys at Arnold & Smith, PLLC, today to schedule your free initial consultation.
+Contact the experienced personal injury lawyers at Arnold & Smith, PLLC today to schedule your initial consultation.